Edgar Arceneaux

-Edgar Arceneaux (born 1972, in Los Angeles) is a contemporary artist who lives and works in Los Angeles, California.
+Edgar Arceneaux (born 1972 in Los Angeles) is a contemporary artist who lives and works in Los Angeles, California.
+He is a drawing artist.
 He is the co-founder of the Watts House Project, a non-profit neighborhood redevelopment organization in Watts.

 Career

 Arceneaux received his BFA from Art Center College of Design in 1996 and his MFA from the California Institute of the Arts in 2001 after attending the Skowhegan School of Painting and Sculpture in 1999 and the Fachhochschule Aachen, Germany, in 2000 and 2001.

-He was the director of the Watts House Project from 1999-2012, and officially re-launched the organization in 2007 with Sue Bell Yank through the support of the Hammer Museum's Artist Residency program, as well as a team of Watts residents, artists, community organizers, and scholars.
+He was the director of the Watts House Project from 1999 to 2012, and officially re-launched the organization in 2007 with Sue Bell Yank through the support of the Hammer Museum's Artist Residency program, as well as a team of Watts residents, artists, community organizers, and scholars.
 The Watts House Project focuses on renovating residential properties and providing programs and venues for community involvement in the neighborhood around the historic Watts Towers.
 The organization undertook its first remodeling projects in 2008 and was granted nonprofit status in 2009.